datastaxdevs/workshop-ai-as-api/README.md

 It is time to expose it with FastAPI in the form of easy-to-use HTTP requests.

-We will first look at a minimal version of the API, just to get a first taste of how FastAPI works, and then turn to a full-fledged version, with more endpoints and a database-backed caching layer.
+We will first look at a minimal version of the API, just to get a taste of how FastAPI works, and then turn to a full-fledged version, with more endpoints and a database-backed caching layer.